CodeEagle22/SIRITVIS/README.md

 ### Trending Topic Geo Visualisation

-Topic Mapper excels at mapping the spatial distribution of tweets and Instagram posts globally.
+Topic Mapper excels at mapping the spatial distribution of Instagram posts and other text data globally.
 It accomplishes this by associating each location with its top trending topics and their frequencies, all using pre-trained topic models.
-Furthermore, it categorizes and color-codes these locations based on sentiment, providing users with a quick overview of sentiment distribution, including counts for positive, negative, and neutral tweets.
+Furthermore, it categorizes and color-codes these locations based on sentiment, providing users with a quick overview of sentiment distribution, including counts for positive, negative, and neutral posts.

 Users can effortlessly explore specific keywords through a dropdown interface, allowing them to see how frequently these keywords appear on the world map.
 This feature simplifies the process of grasping and navigating research findings.